seclab-ucr/UBITect/README.md

 The initial warnings are showed in terminal in format [[code] cfile: line in tested code (.c file)], we assume the test.c is compiled to test.bc
 Also, the warnings with guidance is put in ```warnings.json```

-Now the ready-to use klee is path/to/UBITectKLEE/build/bin/klee, add klee_path="Dir/To/klee" to path_verify.py.
+Use path/to/UBITectKLEE/build/bin/klee to explore feasible paths, add klee_path="Dir/To/klee" to path_verify.py.
 ```
     #run klee via the wrapper, the default time limit is 120s and memory limit is 2GB if
     $./path_verify.py warnings.json
     #if you want to define the time limit(s) and memory limit(GB), e.g., 10s and 1 GB, run
     $./path_verify.py warnings.json 10 1
 ```
-Now the verified results are showed in the confirm_result.json in the current directory
+Now the results with feasible paths are put in the confirm_result.json in the current directory
 # Example
 An example is put under subdirectory example/
 ```sh